-14.4.6.1 General
+14.3.1 General

 Hull and deck mating operations refer primarily to the setting or assembly of the deck onto the floating hull from a buoyant transport vessel.
 Mating operations include the approach, alignment, contact and load transfer of the deck onto the hull, as well as the separation of components from the transport vessel.
-The designer should prepare a detailed plan for these operations.
-Complete procedures for the intended method should be included.
+The designer should prepare a detailed plan for these operations along with complete procedures for the intended method(s).

-14.4.6.2 Site Selections
+14.3.2 Site Selections

 If the fabrication sequence of the platform involves separate fabrication of the hull and deck, the mating site selection should provide, as a minimum, the following: